Why is Didi worth so much less than Uber? – TechCrunch

 With 288 million shares to be sold in its U.S. IPO, Didi could raise as much as $4.03 billion, a huge sum.

 What’s Didi worth at $13 to $14 per ADR?
-Using a non-diluted share count, Didi is valued between $62.3 billion and $67.1 billion.
-Inclusive of shares that may be issued thanks to vested options and the like, Didi could be worth as much as $70 billion; Renaissance Capital calculates the company’s mid-point valuation using a fully diluted share count at $67.5 billion.
+Using a nondiluted share count, Didi is valued between $62.3 billion and $67.1 billion.
+Inclusive of shares that may be issued thanks to vested options and the like, Didi could be worth as much as $70 billion; Renaissance Capital calculates the company’s midpoint valuation using a fully diluted share count at $67.5 billion.

 Regardless of which number you prefer, Didi is not set to challenge Uber’s own valuation.
 Yahoo Finance pegged Uber at $95.2 billion as of this morning.